CodeOpsTechnologies/Talent-Board-Backend/README.md

 2.  `ClusterName` - The Aurora RDS cluster's name
 3.  `DBName` - The name of the database created

-**5.** To bundle the code using webpack, run:
+**5.** Create a secret in your GitHub (https://docs.github.com/en/actions/reference/encrypted-secrets) repo to store the name of the just created database stack name.
+You can create one by navigating to the Settings and selecting the `Secrets` in the options.

+`DATABASE_STACK_NAME=talent-board-backend-database`

+The above environment variable will be referenced in the serverless API project to add the database's stack ouputs as environment variables to the lambda functions

+**6.** The lambda function's code is bundled before packaging and deploying to the AWS account using [webpack](https://webpack.js.org/):
 ```shell
 npm run bundle
 ```

-**6.** Navigate to the root of your project directory and run the following command to deploy the REST APIs and corresponding Lambda functions:
+**7.** Navigate to the root of your project directory and run the following command to deploy the REST APIs and corresponding Lambda functions:
 ```bash
 # Provision the required API Gateway endpoints & Lambda functions
 cd ..